texas-mcallen-mission/key-indicator-system/braindump.md

 ## triggers.js

-Fairly obvious, only thing to note is that it might be possible to replace the majority of the duplicated code with some kind of lambda thing (which would make it a lot less prone to typos).
+Fairly obvious, only thing to note is that it might be possible to replace the majority of the duplicated code with some kind of lambda thing, which would make it a lot less prone to typos - that's a problem I've had a couple of times when adding triggers or updating to config v2.

 ## tsignore-gas-classes.js